ibLeDy/ibLeDy/README.md

 with the least syntactic barrier.

 I love computers and technology.
-Configuring each program to the maximum, knowing how they work and how to modify, repair and configure almost every part of a modern PC is what floats my boat.
+Configuring each program to the maximum, knowing how they work and how to modify, repair and configure almost every part of a modern PC does float my boat.